Nestled in the heart of the thousand-year-old city of Caen, the port of Caen-Ouistreham opens the doors to Normandy.

 Thanks to its central location, the port is the gateway to breathtaking Normandy sites, from the D-Day beaches to Mont Saint-Michel, the typical villages of the Pays d’Auge and, of course, Caen, the city of William the Conqueror.

 A unique call on the French Atlantic coast for cruisers !

 Every cruise call in Caen-Ouistreham begins with a trip down a charming 15 km canal linking the waterfront at Ouistreham Riva-Bella to the cruise docks in downtown Caen, the regional metropolis.

-The journey between the sea and the city of approximately 1h30 constitutes for the passengers a real foretaste of the history and the richness of the territory.
-They will be able to discover the Château de Bénouville dating from the 18th century, Pegasus Bridge, an emblematic site of the D-Day landings and the Battle of Normandy, or admire the natural spaces that border the canal such as the wooded park of Beauregard.
+The journey between the sea and the city of approximately 1h30 constitutes for the passengers a true foretaste of the history and the richness of the territory.
+First of all, they will be able to discover the Château de Bénouville dating from the 18th century, Pegasus Bridge, an emblematic site of the D-Day landings and the Battle of Normandy.
+Then the changing colours of the natural areas along the canal, such as the wooded park of Beauregard.

-As well as providing a superb entrance to the destination, the canal facilitates the operations of disembarkation/embarkation of passengers thanks to its constant water level.
+As well as providing a superb entrance to the destination, the canal facilitates the disembarkation/embarkation of passengers thanks to its constant water level.

 Dedicated quays for cruise ships

 Cruise ships are welcomed in an intimate setting with 2 dedicated quays according to the size of the ships.
 They each benefit from an enclosed, secure (ISPS-compliant) and personalised environment for every calls.

 The Nouveau Bassin (Gaston Lamy/C4 quay) is ideal for luxury and expeditions cruise lines.
 It can accommodate cruise vessels in Caen city centre (up to 160m long, 27m wide, 9m draft, 33m air draft).
 Cruise passengers can walk to the historic and commercial centre in less than 15 minutes.